tronprotocol/documentation/TRX/Tron-overview.md

 Demo: curl -X POST http://127.0.0.1:18890/walletsolidity/gettransactionbyid -d '{"value" : "9PeN9FHPDHr1qpILy3U+iMcLAKvwojUek9jYx1EESXA="}'
 Parameters: value is the transaction ID, hash of the raw_data of the transaction, and should be in base64 format.

-Walletextension/gettransactionsfromthis
-Function: Query an account's account transaction Parameter description: address is base64 format, offset is the start index, limit is the maximum number of transactions returned
-Demo:curl -X POST http://127.0.0.1:18890/walletextension/gettransactionsfromthis -d '{"account" : {"address" : "QYgZmb8EtAG27PTQy5E3TXNTYCcy"}, "offset" : 0, "limit" : 5}'

-Walletextension/gettransactionstothis
-Function: Inquire account transactions
-Parameter description: address is base64 format, offset is the start index, limit is the maximum number of transactions returned
-Demo:curl -X POST http://127.0.0.1:18890/walletextension/gettransactionstothis -d '{"account" : {"address" : "QYgZmb8EtAG27PTQy5E3TXNTYCcy"}, "offset" : 0, "limit" : 5}'

-Walletsolidity/gettransactioninfobyid
-Function: In accordance with the transaction hash query transaction fee, the transaction block Parameter description: value is the id of the transaction, which is obtained from the raw_data of the hash transaction.
-The value needs to be in base64 format.
+Create address: /wallet/createadresss
-Demo:curl -X POST http://127.0.0.1:18890/walletsolidity/gettransactioninfobyid -d '{"value" : "4ebiUlBCZ5vI1JtBMFXjiH/HSaVeIaUO8PN9l5E1kXU="}'
+Demo: curl -X POST http://127.0.0.1:18890/wallet/createadresss -d '{"value": "QeVS9kh1hcK1i8LJu0SSvB8XEyzQ" }'

-Wallet/createadresss
-Function: creates the address for a password, password is in base64 Parameter Description: value is the user's password, returns base64 format address which needs to be converted to base58 before using.
+Parameters: value is the password; the address returned in base64 format needs to be converted into base58 for later use.
-Demo:curl -X POST http://127.0.0.1:18890/wallet/createadresss -d '{"value": "QeVS9kh1hcK1i8LJu0SSvB8XEyzQ" }'
-Warning: use this API to control risks.
-Ensure the security of the environment, do not invoke this API provided by others, do not invoke this API on the public network.
+Warning: Please control risks when using this API.
+To ensure environmental security, please do not invoke APIs provided by other or invoke this very API on a public network.

-Wallet/easytransfer
+TRX easy transfer: /wallet/easytransfer
+Demo: curl -X POST http://127.0.0.1:18890/wallet/easytransfer -d '{"passPhrase": "QeVS9kh1hcK1i8LJu0SSvB8XEyzQ","toAddress": "QYkTnLE4evhePSTiEqAIrJdJZ+Vh", "amount":10}'
-Function: An easy way to quickly transfer TRX.
-Wraps the create transaction, sign and broadcast Parameter Description: passPhrase is the user password in base64, toAddress is the address of the transfer recipient in base64, amount is the number of transfer trx
+Parameters: passPhrase is the password; toAddress is the recipient address; amount is the amount of TRX to transfer.
-Demo:curl -X POST http://127.0.0.1:18890/wallet/easytransfer -d '{"passPhrase": "QeVS9kh1hcK1i8LJu0SSvB8XEyzQ","toAddress": "QYkTnLE4evhePSTiEqAIrJdJZ+Vh", "amount":10}'
-Warning: use this API to control risks.
-Ensure the security of the environment, do not invoke this API provided by others, do not invoke this API on the public network.
+Warning: Please control risks when using this API.
+To ensure environmental security, please do not invoke APIs provided by other or invoke this very API on a public network.

-wallet/generateaddress
-Function:generate private key and address. demo：curl -X POST -k http://127.0.0.1:18890/wallet/generateaddress Parameter Description:
+Generate private key and address: wallet/generateaddress Wallet/solidity/generateaddress demo：curl -X POST -k http://127.0.0.1:18890/wallet/generateaddress
+Parameters: no parameters.
-Warning: use this API to control risks.
-Ensure the security of the environment, do not invoke this API provided by others, do not invoke this API on the public network.
+Warning: Please control risks when using this API.
+To ensure environmental security, please do not invoke APIs provided by other or invoke this very API on a public network.

 ```